 Interestingly, excessive alcohol consumption can increase the presence of unwanted fats in the blood.
 Alcohol intake can also influence one’s blood pressure.
 Reducing alcohol intake has been shown to reduce resting blood pressure.

 ?Finally, and probably most obviously, weight control is critical in decreasing your risk for CVD and lowering blood pressure (13).
-Overweight persons should aim for a ‘calorie deficit’ ie. burning more calories than those consumed.
-This is most readily achieved through moderate calorie restriction and moderate intensity exercise (discussed in the next section).
+Overweight persons should aim for a ‘calorie deficit,’ i.e. burning more calories than those consumed.
+This is most readily achieved through moderate calorie restriction and moderate-intensity exercise (discussed in the next section).

 Studies have consistently shown that weight loss can lower blood pressure and improve overall cardiovascular health.

 Understandably, those living with CVD or, at risk of CVD, are worrying about what might happen if they commence a program of exercise.
 Naturally, we can see increased risk when sedentary people or, those with CVD, jump straight into vigorous exercise.
 With regular physical activity, of course, this risk reduces (14).
-It’s prudent therefore to start with a low to moderate exercise program, progressing gradually and safely, in-line with improvements in health and fitness.
+It’s prudent, therefore, to start with a low to moderate exercise program, progressing gradually and safely, in line with improvements in health and fitness.

 When commencing an exercise program, screening is a must for anyone with CVD or several risk factors associated with CVD.
-Ideally, medical clearance should be sought.
+Ideally, you should seek medical clearance.
 This clearance should ideally include a medical exam and an exercise test (14).
 In terms of the program itself, aerobic exercise and resistance training should be included.

 You should perform aerobic exercise on at least 3, but preferably most, days of the week.
-The American College of Sports Medicine (ACSM) recommends a minimum of 5 days per week to help maximise caloric expenditure, for weight loss, as well as cardiovascular benefit.
-Blood pressure has been shown to be lowered for several hours after exercise, so exercising more frequently is beneficial for those with hypertension (14).
+The American College of Sports Medicine (ACSM) recommends a minimum of 5 days per week to help maximize caloric expenditure, for weight loss, as well as cardiovascular benefit.
+According to studies, blood pressure is lower for several hours after exercise, so exercising more frequently is beneficial for those with hypertension (14).

-Aerobic exercise should be moderate in intensity exercise.
+Aerobic exercise should be moderate in intensity.
 On a Rate of Perceived Exertion (RPE) scale of 1-10 (where ‘1’ is extremely light and ’10’ is maximal known exertion), this would equate to a 5 or 6 (15).
 On a side note, if one has angina, the recommendation is to keep your heart rate ten beats below the chest discomfort threshold (14).

 The majority of one’s exercise routine should be aerobic exercise.
 Expending around 1,000 calories (kcal) per week with the aerobic exercise program is a recommended goal.
 If weight loss is a goal, this, of course, should be higher.